JediNakDev/history-pricing-model/README.md

   - [ ] Change the data time frame to see if it affects the result
   - [x] Account for risk-free rate in the option pricing formula
 - [ ] Compare the result with Heston model

-## This branch will be written by Jules